 The best tips for keeping your beer fresh

-Whether you're planning to open a beer this weekend or are saving it for the special moment in a year's time,it's important to store your beer properly.
+Whether you're planning to open a beer this weekend or are saving it for the special moment in a year's time, it's important to store your beer properly.
 Beer drinkers often forget that it is just as important to give your beer the respect it deserves during and after pouring.
-You have to treat your beer well to enjoy it at its best.
-We have the best tips to help you do that.
+You have to treat your beer well to enjoy it at its best - and luckily, we have the best tips to help you do that!

 Let's start with the beers that you don't want to keep for a long time.
 These include pilsners, IPAs (including all the Session, Double, New England... sub-styles) and many blond beers.
 The rule for this is quite simple: the more the flavour of a beer relies on hops, the fresher you want to drink the beer.
 The fruity aromas of hops evaporate quickly and old hops start to taste a bit cheesy.
 Not good!